Nonlinear optical thermodynamics from a van der Waals-type mean-field theory

-When localization occurs, obtaining the final state requires taking $H_{\text{int}}$ into account, as the energy is then transferred to $H_{\text{int}}$ \cite{Rasmussen2000, PhysRevE.69.016618} in order to maximize the background entropy $S$.
-According to Fig.~\ref{fig:soliton}(f), the ideal maximum of $S$ corresponds to $T\rightarrow \infty $.
-In real systems, however, dynamical effects such as nonlinearity and lattice pinning limit further energy transfer \cite{PhysRevE.69.016618}, causing the $H_{\text{int}}$ to saturate.
+When localization occurs, obtaining the final state requires taking $H_{\text{int}}$ into account\cite{Rasmussen2000, PhysRevE.69.016618} in order to maximize the background entropy.
+According to Fig.~\ref{fig:soliton}(f), the ideal maximum entropy state corresponds to $T\rightarrow \infty $.
+In simulations, however, dynamical effects such as nonlinearity and lattice pinning limit further energy transfer \cite{PhysRevE.69.016618}, causing the $H_{\text{int}}$ to saturate.
 The temperature eventually stabilizes at $T=2.10$, and the complex-$\psi$ space evolves from a dense thermal cloud into a high-power ring contributed by localized waveguides and a remaining thermal cloud formed by the other waveguides [Fig.~\ref{fig:soliton}(f), inset].

-{\bf Cooling and heating in optical Joule-Thomson expansion --} Similar to real gases, ``volumetric'' expansion of the optical system is accompanied by complex temperature changes after inclusion of the nonlinear energy and its inter-conversion with the linear part.
-The optical J–T expansion, which corresponds to a sudden expansion of the system from a single (or a few) nonlinear waveguides to a multimode waveguide array, has been demonstrated experimentally \cite{Kirsch2025,Pyrialakos:25,Dinani2025,Pyrialakos2025}.
-As an example, for the structure shown in Fig.~\ref{fig:J-T}(a), the nonlinear theory [Eq.~(\ref{equ:Uz})] captures the key factor that the initial input is entirely determined by the nonlinear energy.
+{\bf Cooling and heating in optical Joule-Thomson expansion --} Similar to real gases, ``volumetric'' expansion of the optical system is accompanied by temperature change due to energy transfer between the linear and nonlinear parts of the Hamiltonian.
+The optical J–T expansion, which corresponds to a sudden increase of $M$, has been demonstrated to offer new opportunities for light routing using nonlinear processes based on thermodynamic principle\cite{Kirsch2025,Pyrialakos:25,Dinani2025,Pyrialakos2025}.
+As an example, for the structure shown in Fig.~\ref{fig:J-T}(a), the nonlinear theory captures the key factor that the initial input is entirely determined by the nonlinear energy.
 When $M$ is suddenly increased, it is transferred into the linear part, thereby controlling the temperature.
-Figure~\ref{fig:J-T}(b) shows the final modal distribution for this structure with an input optical power $P=8$.
-For $\chi>0$, the input energy $\widetilde{U}>0$, and the system equilibrates at $T=-0.045$, whereas for $\chi<0$ it equilibrates at $T=0.045$.
+Figure~\ref{fig:J-T}(b) shows the final modal distribution for $\chi=\pm 0.5$ with an input optical power $P=8$.
+The system equilibrates at $T=\mp 0.045$, respectively.
 During these processes, $\widetilde{U}$ is conserved [Fig.~\ref{fig:J-T}(c)].
-The theoretical prediction (lines) and the numerical results (dots) agree well.
+The theoretical prediction agrees with the numerical results.